Home / Resume / Education / Teacher Examples

 How to structure your resume, section by section

 The order matters.
-Here's what a strong teacher resume examples looks like from top to bottom:
+Here is what a strong K-12 teacher resume looks like from top to bottom, using the same layout as the example above:

 Contact Information